-About one-third of people suffer from acid reflux, at least once a year or more.
-And most people are aware of which foods tend to cause a flare-up of reflux, but there are other causes that can cause this painful condition.
+About one-third of people suffer from acid reflux at least once a year or more.
+And most people know which foods tend to cause a flare-up of reflux, but there’s a twist on the factors that can cause this painful condition.

 This is what occurs:

-Acid reflux is caused by acid rising to the esophagus, which is the tube that connects the throat and the stomach.
-This occurs because of a leaky valve that is unable to shut properly, enabling gastric juices to climb their way up the pipe.
-Then, without proper levels of acid in the stomach, digestion is disrupted, which leads to the unpleasant symptoms.
+Acid reflux is caused by acid rising from the stomach into the esophagus, which is the tube that connects the throat and the stomach.
+This occurs because of a leaky valve that is unable to shut properly, or because there isn’t enough acid in the stomach to tell the body to seal everything up.
+This enables gastric juices — yes, that’s stomach acid! — to climb up the pipe.
+Then, without proper levels of acid in the stomach, digestion is disrupted, which leads to more unpleasant symptoms.
+(2)

 A variety of conditions can cause acid reflux to happen.
 Here are 8 of them:

 An acid reflux diet can help to lessen painful acid reflux symptoms.